 What is rubella?

-Rubella, sometimes called German measles, is a viral infection.
+Rubella is sometimes called German measles.
+It is a viral infection.
 It usually causes a mild illness in children.
 Adults have a slightly more severe illness.
 The disease is spread person-to-person through droplets coughed or sneezed into the air by an infected person.
-It takes 2 to 3 weeks before symptoms to develop after exposure.
-Although the illness is mostly mild, the virus can cause serious birth defects in pregnant women.
-The vaccine is effective in preventing rubella.
+It takes 2 to 3 weeks after exposure for symptoms to develop.
+The illness is mostly mild.
+But the virus can cause serious birth defects in pregnant women.
+A vaccine is effective in preventing rubella.

 What causes rubella?

-Rubella is caused by a virus and is spread from person-to-person through droplets coughed or sneezed into the air by an infected person.
-Most outbreaks of rubella occur among young adults and adults who have not been vaccinated or have not had the disease before.
+Rubella is caused by a virus.
+It is spread from person-to-person through droplets coughed or sneezed into the air by an infected person.
+Most outbreaks of rubella happen among young adults and adults who have not been vaccinated and have not had the disease before.